vooku/rejfpank-visuals/README.md

 - [Chrome Visuals](https://github.com/zeroerrequattro/chrome-visuals) — very similar project done in chrome

 ## Thanks
-- Thanks to [Floris 'floriuszzz' Smit](www.tf3dm.com/3d-model/lego-all-sizes-colors-94903.html) whose Lego Brick 3D models I'm using
+- Thanks to [Floris 'floriuszzz' Smit](http://www.tf3dm.com/3d-model/lego-all-sizes-colors-94903.html) whose Lego Brick 3D models I'm using
+- Thanks to [Gurkan Te](http://www.shroomarts.blogspot.cz) for the squirrel illustrations.
+As they are not publicly licensed, they are not part of this repository, sorry.